cregox/cregox.github.io/pay/pay.md

 <small>*looking for the manifesto about [capitalism](/capitalism)?*</small>

-[thank you so much](/thanks) for your will to invest in cregox! this helps supporting all our free work.
+[thank you so much](/thanks) for your will to invest in or donate to cregox! this helps supporting all our free work.

 perhaps you'll want to [get in touch](/contact) and give us some feedback as well.